Prof. Beckley Ikhajiagbe

 Biology Unit, Faculty of Science, Air Force Institute of Technology (AFIT), Kaduna, Nigeria

-Dr. Jacob O. Popoola is a Lecturer in the Department of Biological Sciences of Covenant University, Ota, Ogun State, Nigeria.
-Dr. Popoola has over 40 scientific papers either published or presented in conferences/seminars/workshops.
+Dr. Jacob O. Popoola is an Associate Professor at Bowen University, Iwo, Osun State, Nigeria.
+Dr. Popoola has over 50 scientific papers either published or presented in conferences/seminars/workshops.
 His professional experience cut across Ethnobotany, plant genetics, genetic resources characterization, application of Molecular Biology/Bioinformatics tools in genetic diversity studies, cytology/karyogamy characterization, plant collection, identification, and taxonomy.
 Dr. Popoola is versatile in field work, experimental layout, data collection and analysis and interested in indigenous African medicinal and legume crop species.
 He is sociable, cool, team player and open to effective collaborative scientific projects.
 Among his favourite projects include characterization of medicinal plants, underutilized legumes, root and tubers toward food security and well-being in Africa.

 Her research interest spans from Plant systematics, understanding the dynamics of palynomorphs of Nigerian flora in relation to human health and climate change to the systematic identification, characterization, advocacy and conservation of neglected and underutilized plant genetic resources for food and nutrient security in a climate changing era and molecular Biology.
 She teaches and supervises B.Sc., M. Sc, PhD students and has acted as external examiner for postgraduate schools in some other Universities in the country.
 Currently, she is the editor to many Journals and Springer publishers.
 She has attracted many research grants to Ebonyi State University Abakaliki, Nigeria, some of which are Carnegie African Diaspora Fellowship Program (PI), two EBSU-UNU-INRA collaborative research grant, four times TETFund Conference Attendance Intervention Grants, Innovators of Tomorrow in Science and Technology Education Post Basic (STEP-B) Project for her PhD Program, and ACU and UNU-INRA Research uptake grants.
 Currently, she is the coordinator of EBSU- TETFund NRF grant (AFROCROP) project sponsored.
 Her Research Uptake program on Stakeholders Forum & 1st National Conference on African Yam Bean gave birth to the Society of Underutilized Legumes (SUL) that hosts the Journal of Underutilized Legume (JUL).